Plastic Free Alternatives for every room of the house + More

 FEMININE PRODUCTS

 Over the span of a lifetime, the average menstruator throws out somewhere between 5 -15,000 pads and/or tampons.
-The waste is starting to wear down on us, and amid the great tampon shortage, a lot of people are making the switch to reusable products, like the diva cup or period underwear like these ones from Thinx.
+The waste is starting to wear down on us, and during the great tampon shortage, a lot of people are made the switch to reusable products, like the diva cup.
 Your body, your choice (and while we’re here, we’d like to give a gigantic F YOU to SCOTUS).

 Plastic Free DENTAL